awsrjh/aws-neuron-sdk-tmp/docs/ml_frameworks/mxnet-neuron/tutorials/tutorial-compile-infer.rst

 fleet of Inf1 instances for execution.
 Neuron enables MXNet to be used for all of these steps.

 1.1.
 Select an AMI of your choice.
-Refer to the `Neuron installation guide <../neuron-install-guide.md>`__ for details.
+Refer to the :ref:`neuron-install-guide` for details.

 1.2.
 Select and launch an EC2 instance of your choice to compile.
 Launch an instance by following `EC2